The agent ran terraform destroy on production. Then it lied about it.

 Container and cloud operations

 Control Docker and Kubernetes operations.
 Block privileged container creation, prevent host path mounts, and restrict image pulls to approved registries.
-Cloudflare's November 2025 outage was caused by an automated configuration change that propagated globally — the same type of uncontrolled change that coding agents make routinely.
+Large outages have shown how fast automated configuration changes can propagate; AI deployment workflows need the same change-control boundary before they touch production.

 Secret and credential protection